 The device should begin to blink, or the lights turn off during this time, if not keep it pressed for a little longer.

 Once you notice a change, you’ll see the router begin to reset and reboot.

 Once it’s back on, if you changed the password before the reset, all your devices will now be disconnected due to mismatching passwords or even the names of the router.

 You’ll want to go around your house and reconnect everything back up.

 Locate IP address

 However, if you’re really stuck, router.asus.com will send you to the login page.
-This will usually be admin for the username and admin for the password.
-If it’s anything different and you’ve forgotten, you better go find the router – you’re going to need to follow method one.
+This will typically be admin for the username and admin for the password.
+If it’s anything different, and you’ve forgotten, you better go find the router – you’re going to need to follow method one.